 This unit introduces the fundamentals of probability and statistical estimation, focusing on the concepts of random variables and widely used probability distributions such as the Binomial, Hypergeometric, Poisson, Normal, Geometric, and Gamma distributions.
 Students will explore univariate data analysis techniques and learn how to model variability using standard statistical distributions.
 The course covers key estimation methods, including the method of moments and maximum likelihood estimation, for fitting models to data.
 Weekly computer lab sessions provide practical experience with statistical software, enabling students to perform simulations and apply computational methods such as the bootstrap technique.
-By completing this unit, students will strengthen their statistical modelling skills and build a solid foundation for more advanced statistical analysis.
+By completing this unit, students will strengthen their statistical analysis.